s-matrix/smpr3d/README.md

 conda install -c smpr3d -c pytorch -c anaconda smpr3d
 ```

-To install with pip, use: `pip install fastai`.
+To install with pip, use: `pip install smpr3d`.
 If you install with pip, you should install PyTorch first by following the PyTorch [installation instructions](https://pytorch.org/get-started/locally/).

 ## Hackathon - How to use on the nesap cluster